Keftark/c-Colors/readme.md

 The parameters are:

 - `std::string msg`: The message to display.
+- `Mode mode` (optional): To set the colors on the foreground or background.
+Without this parameter, it will change the foreground color.
 - `Color start`: The starting color.
 - `Color end`: The ending color.